KolbySnider/sqlrecover/README.md

 ```

 `[R]` marks events recovered from slack space, the freelist, or prior WAL
-versions — i.e. data not visible in the live database.
-Output is written as both
+versions, i.e. data that isn't visible in the live database.
+Output is written
-`timeline.txt` (human-readable) and `timeline.json` (each event with its
+to both `timeline.txt` (human-readable) and `timeline.json` (each event with its
 provenance).
 Events that appear both live and as a WAL prior version are
-collapsed, preferring the live copy.
+collapsed, keeping the live copy.
 Timestamps are UTC; see the note below.

-> **Timezone note:** Android stores timestamps in UTC, which is what the
+> **Timezone note:** Android stores timestamps in UTC, and that's what the
-> timeline emits — the correct canonical form for evidence.
-A device *displays*
+> timeline emits, which is the right canonical form for evidence.
+A device
-> times in its local timezone, so when correlating against screenshots an
+> *displays* times in its local timezone, so when correlating against
-> examiner must apply the device's offset.
+> screenshots you'll need to apply the device's offset.

 ## Building